 Principle 7 – Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

 Internal evaluation of the Board, the Audit Committee and Remuneration Committee as well as individual directors is undertaken on an informal basis at present.
-The target is to develop a more formal review process and begin implementation during 2019.
-It is likely that the review will take the form of peer appraisal, questionnaires and discussions to determine the overall effectiveness of individual directors and the Board as a whole.
+The review takes the form of peer appraisal and discussions to determine the overall effectiveness of individual directors and the Board as a whole.
 Specific consideration will be given to evaluating the continued independence of the Group’s non-executive directors.
 Senior management appointments are discussed at the Board Meetings and are managed by the Chief Executive Officer and Chief Operational Officer with additional support from Non-Executive Directors where appropriate.

 Principle 8 – Promote a corporate culture that is based on ethical values and behaviours

 The Audit Committee, which determines the engagement of the Company’s auditors and, in consultation with them, the scope of their audit.
 The Audit Committee meets a minimum of two times per year.
 The Audit Committee receives and reviews reports from management and the auditors relating to the interim and annual financial statements and the accounting and internal control systems in use by the Company.
 It has unrestricted access to the auditors.

-The Board and the Audit Committee review the need for an internal audit function on an annual basis and currently do not consider it to be necessary at this stage in the Company’s development.
+The Board and the Audit Committee review the need for an internal audit function on an annual basis and currently do not consider it necessary at this stage in the Company’s development.

-The Directors acknowledge their responsibilities for the Group’s system of internal financial controls.
-They have not, during the year ended 31 December 2017, carried out a formal review of internal financial controls in view of the small size of the Board and employees.
-The Group’s financial reporting arrangements are designed to provide the Directors with reasonable assurance that problems are identified on a timely basis and dealt with appropriately.
+The directors acknowledge their responsibilities for the Group’s system of internal financial controls.
+They have during the year ended 31 December 2022, carried out a review of internal financial controls, strengthening and updating the Company and its subsidiaries internal control policies.
+The Group’s financial reporting arrangements are designed to provide the directors with reasonable assurance that problems are identified on a timely basis and dealt with appropriately.

 The directors consider that the Company is not currently of a size to warrant the need for a separate nominations committee and any decisions which would usually be taken by the nomination committee will be taken by the Board as a whole.